PixelClear/PixelClear.github.io/_posts/2021-01-09-x86-Assembly-tutorial-part2.markdown

 >   base_address + offset_address + index * size

-   So with EDX holding value 0 we will access first element in values array and put it in %eax.
+   So, with EDX holding value 0 we will access first element in values array and put it in %eax.
 Then we increament that value and continue.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 pushl %eax                 ----------------------> Put value in EAX on stack.